mattlubner/Import-to-iTunes/README.md

 ## Caveats
+- For larger iTunes libraries, this service can take a minute or two to deduplicate large file selections (e.g., a library with ~5000 items takes about a minute to deduplicate a selection of ~200 files)
 - This service skips importing files already in the active iTunes library.
-It does not currently prevent importing of duplicate files.
+It does not currently prevent importing of duplicate files
 - The de-duplicating script (linked below) currently only imports files with one of the following file extensions:
 	- *.mov
 	- *.mp4